GoogleCloudPlatform/pbmm-on-gcp-onboarding/docs/google-cloud-onboarding.md

 - In this case we wish to use a pre-existing billing account

 ### Requirements
-- 3 personnas
+- 3 personas required
-- - Cloud Identity user (super admin - target account)
+- - Cloud Identity user (a super admin (usually the first user of the target account) - the user that will onboard the organization via https://workspace.google.com/signup/gcpidentity/welcome#0
-- - Billing Administrator (source account)
+- - Billing Account Administrator (source account) - the user who will add the account name (identity email) of the super admin of the target account above
-- - owner of the domain zone
+- - Owner of the domain zone (to be able to apply the domain verification TXT record during organization onboarding by the target super admin above)
 -
-- Super Admin of the target account must have access to the Domain zone - to be able to set the organization subdomain TXT record for domain validation
+- The Super Admin of the target account must have access to the Domain zone (even if it is sending a mail to the IT/Domain-zone owner) - to be able to set the organization subdomain TXT record for domain validation
 - Billing account admin of the owning billing account must set the target Identity account as the Billing Account Administrator (full landing zone rights) - or Billing User, Billing Viewer (for single projects)

 ### Procedure